webealin/homelab-blog/content/posts/how-to-start-a-blog-i/index.md

 You can start the hugo server using `hugo server` command now, which will tell you that the site is available under [http://localhost:1313/](http://localhost:1313/).
 Unfortunately, this only gives us a *Page Not Found* error.
 The reason is, that we did not add any layout yet.

 But you may have noticed, that starting the server created a new *public* folder and a *.hugo_build.lock* in our project directory.
-Let's add them and another folder that doesn't exist yet to the *.gitignore* file so that we don't accidentally commit them.
+Let's add them and another *resources* folder that doesn't exist yet to the *.gitignore* file so that we don't accidentally commit them.

 ```gitignore
 # Hugo specific